Hanbury Brown-Twiss effect and classical entanglement with OAM-carrying light

-We establish a decomposition of the intensity-intensity correlation of a scalar optical beam carrying orbital angular momentum (OAM) across multiple modes into intermodal contributions, thereby linking it, within the framework of the Hanbury Brown--Twiss effect, to the underlying modal coherence structure.
-Upon filtering the spiral phase dependence, the intensity correlations are governed by OAM coherence and orbital anisotropy reflecting classical entanglement between spatial and OAM degrees of freedom.
-These results extend intensity interferometry to structured light fields and provide direct access to modal coherence properties without phase-sensitive measurements.
+\begin{abstract*} Intensity-intensity correlation of a scalar optical beam carrying orbital angular momentum (OAM) across multiple modes is decomposed into intermodal contributions, thereby linking it, within the framework of the Hanbury Brown--Twiss effect, to the underlying modal coherence structure.
+Upon filtering the spiral phase dependence, the intensity-intensity correlations are governed by OAM-mode coherence and anisotropy reflecting classical entanglement between OAM and statistical properties of light.
+These results extend intensity interferometry to structured light fields and provide direct access to modal coherence properties without phase-sensitive measurements. \end{abstract*}